Welcome to the dropzone with the most scenic views in the Swiss Alps!

 Insurance is only required if you are jumping your own gear.
 The insurance is not medical insurance, it is in case of damage to a third party’s property (house, car, etc).
 We are unable to sell the insurance directly, and you’ll need to organise this before you jump.
-You can purchase the insurance from Swiss Skydive through the below link.

 Get to know the dropzone

 Our newest and most used plane is the Grand Caravan Ex 867.
 Before the Grand Caravan joined our team, we were flying the Pilatus PC-6 Porter.

 We’re lucky to have some of the most experienced jumpers working with us.
 From time to time we can offer freefly and wingsuit coaching.
 If you’re interested in getting some coaching, it’s best to contact us for more information at the moment to see what we can organise.